 In 2011, the law changed and finally allowed licensed clinicians to practice independently and receive direct insurance reimbursement whether or not they worked in a certified clinic.
 LPS chose not to renew its state certification in 2012 so all patient records remained private and confidential to any outside reviewers and to decrease the burden and cost associated with remaining a certified clinic.
 We have never had a problem getting reimbursed from insurance companies since decertifying.

-Now, in 2014, we are on the horizon of health care reform and the myriad regulations and changes this is creating.
-Insurance premiums, deductibles and copayments will be rising substantially for the majority of people in the next several years.
-In addition to this, there are many new regulations clinicians will face that look an awful lot like the managed care days of the 1990’s.
+We are currently on the horizon of more health care reform and the myriad regulations and changes this is creating.
+Insurance premiums, deductibles and copayments have been rising substantially for the majority of people with health insurance coverage.
 Reimbursement from insurance will eventually be contingent upon additional paperwork by providers and patients for the purpose of collecting data on whether treatment is working.
 So, again, confidential information about the patient will be reviewed by insurance case workers who will have decision making authority about the treatment of patients they have never met.

 Electronic health records have been instituted for the purpose of providing easy access to a patient’s health history and to prevent duplication of services.
 These are good reasons, but a lot of whether it works has to do with what clinicians who document in the medical record write and who has access to read it.
 Depending on the hospital system or setting, there is controversy over mental health records being part of the electronic medical record.
 On the one hand, it seems important for that information to be included so all issues are being considered in a person’s overall care plan.
 On the other hand, who knows what a therapist or doctor may write about you or your mental health history that anyone with access to the medical record can read.